 The term 'psychometric testing' refers to a broad range of assessments that can be used to measure specific attributes of any given individual.
-In recruitment, those attributes are typically cognitive ability and behavioural characteristics, evaluated through aptitude and personality tests.
+In recruitment, those attributes are typically cognitive ability and behavioral tendencies, evaluated through aptitude and personality tests.

 In this article, we'll discuss the pros and cons of psychometric testing in recruitment to help you determine if it's the right fit for your business.